Reviews You Can Rely On

 Credit: Ryan Huetter

-Those with more backpacking experience and robust ankles can often get away with a lighter-weight hiking boot, provided that they are not carrying loads more than about 30 pounds.
-For beginner and intermediate backpackers, and especially those hauling considerable weight, burlier mid and high-top boots are going to be the safest option.
+Those with stronger ankles and more backpacking experience can often get away with a lighter-weight hiking boot, provided they are not carrying loads more than about 30 pounds.
+For beginner and intermediate backpackers, especially those hauling considerable weight, burlier mid and high-top boots will be the safest option.
+The heaviest boots in our review, which exceed 3 pound weight per pair, include the Asolo Fugitive GTX which tops the scales at 3.44 lbs, and the Salomon Quest 4, which are a close second at 3.27 pounds.

 hiking boots men - bounding over talus on a long hike to a remote peak, lightweight...